 Following the diagnosis in his teens, Aron immediately began testosterone replacement therapy.
-He started taking weekly 1CC shots of testosterone, and then jumped to biweekly treatments, and eventually moved to treatments every three weeks.
-Originally, his mother helped him with the shots throughout his youth and into his early adulthood.
-He’s now taking weekly treatments of .75CC, which are administered by his wife.
+He started taking weekly 1CC shots of testosterone, then jumped to biweekly treatments, and eventually moved to treatments every three weeks.
+Initially, his mother helped him with the injections throughout his youth and early adulthood.
+He’s now taking weekly medicines of .75CC, which his wife administers.

-After he learned about his diagnosis and began testosterone replacement therapy, Aron saw a significant increase in his energy, and he wasn’t constantly exhausted as he had been.
-Testosterone gave him energy, and when his levels dipped too low he would feel depressed.
+After he learned about his diagnosis and began testosterone replacement therapy, Aron saw a significant increase in his energy, and he wasn’t constantly as exhausted as he had been.
+Testosterone gave him power, and when his levels dipped too low, he would feel depressed.

-Aron originally kept his diagnosis to himself; as a child, he’d been bullied because of his size.
-He was 6 feet, 3 inches tall at age 15, overweight, and had gynecomastia, so was teased at school for having ‘man boobs.’
-At the time of his diagnosis, a family friend wanted to publish a story about Aron’s discovery of his extra X chromosomes but wanted to use his name in the story, rather than publish it anonymously.
-Aron didn’t want people learning about his diagnosis through the internet or in a book, so he declined to participate in the interview.
+Aron initially kept his diagnosis to himself; as a child, he’d been bullied because of his size.
+He was 6 feet, 3 inches tall at age 15, overweight, and had gynecomastia, so he was teased at school for having ‘man boobs.’
+At his diagnosis, a family friend wanted to publish a story about Aron’s discovery of his extra X chromosomes but wanted to use his name rather than post it anonymously.
+Aron didn’t want people to learn about his diagnosis through the internet or in a book, so he declined to participate in the interview.

 Living with 48 XXXY

 Aron tried a few other paths, such as nursing, landscaping, and design.
 After running his own landscaping business, he currently works for a high-class restaurant as a dishwasher.
-Aron enjoys jobs that are constantly changing, as he finds staying in the same position for a long period of time boring.
-In his current role, he’s frequently busy, and on his feet for several hours a day.
+Aron enjoys jobs that are constantly changing, as he finds staying in the same position for an extended period boring.
+In his current role, he’s frequently busy and on his feet for several hours a day.

 Aron continues to live a healthy lifestyle after recently losing 70 pounds.
-To manage his pre-diabetes he reduced his wheat and sugar intake, and goes to the gym four days a week.
+To manage his pre-diabetes, he reduced his wheat and sugar intake and went to the gym four days a week.
 He continues to take testosterone, and now Nikki helps by giving him his injections.
 Aron has an acute tremor, which is a side effect of testosterone replacement therapy.

-About five years ago, Aron decided to come out about his diagnosis in an effort to raise awareness about Klinefelter Syndrome and 48 XXXY, as well as to connect with others like him.
-He started a Facebook support group for men in Canada living with XXY which currently has 34 members.
-He met another man with XXY who lives in Gabriola Island, and they were able to get together.
+About five years ago, Aron decided to come out about his diagnosis to raise awareness about Klinefelter Syndrome and 48 XXXY, as well as to connect with others like him.
+He started a Facebook support group for men in Canada living with XXY, which currently has 34 members.
+He met another man with XXY who lives on Gabriola Island, and they were able to get together.
 Aron noticed they shared many similar physical traits.

 For Aron, Klinefelter Syndrome doesn’t define who he is, and he started sharing his story so he wouldn’t feel as alone about his diagnosis.
-Aron offered himself as support to other men with KS, saying, “I am here, message me if you are having a bad day.”
-He also reminded others to take care of themselves and their mental health through working out and taking their testosterone.
+Aron offered himself as support to other men with KS, saying, “I am here.
+Message me if you are having a bad day.”
+He also reminded others to care for themselves and their mental health by exercising and taking testosterone.